aakash-24/Spring_Session_Migration/README.md

 The HTTP Session Storage Switcher is a Java application designed to give developers flexibility in how they manage HTTP sessions in their applications.
 HTTP sessions are like temporary storage areas for user data while they interact with a website or web application.

-This tool allows developers to easily switch between different storage options for these HTTP sessions.
+This library allows developers to easily switch between different storage options for these HTTP sessions.
 The available options include Redis, MongoDB, and JDBC.
-Each of these options has its own advantages and may be better suited for different types of applications or use cases.

-For example:

-1. Redis is known for its speed and ability to handle large amounts of data efficiently.
-2. MongoDB is a document-oriented database that offers flexibility and scalability.
-3. JDBC provides a more traditional approach using relational databases like MySQL or PostgreSQL.

-By allowing developers to choose between these options, the HTTP Session Storage Switcher aims to provide a customizable solution that can be tailored to the specific needs of each application.
-This flexibility ensures that developers can optimize performance and scalability while managing HTTP sessions effectively.
+This library allows you to switch between different storage mechanisms with just a change of property without losing existing session data.

 # Features
 1. Supports multiple storage options: Redis, MongoDB, and JDBC.
+With just a property change you can switch between the storage without losing existing user sessions.

 2. Allows configuration of primary and secondary storage in application.properties.